 The nickname of all-time great Mexican pugilist Ricardo Lopez is “El Finito,” which translates to “The Fine One.”
 Sometimes a nickname does not aptly reflect the particular demeanor or comportment of a boxer, but in the case of Lopez, it does so to perfection.

 The boxer-puncher style of Ricardo Lopez exuded finesse.
 Trained by living legend Nacho Beristáin, he became a textbook Beristáin fighter with his main offensive weapons being clean, skillful, combination punching, while for defense he relied on footwork and body movement.
 Like Juan Manuel Márquez, also trained by Nacho, Lopez mastered the fluid transition between the two postures, often ducking, weaving, and slipping to avoid punches before immediately exploiting his opponent’s mistakes.
 His impressive 73 percent KO ratio was due not so much to raw power as to his accurate and effective body-punching and his excellent finishing instincts.

-López first became champion by knocking out WBC champion Hideyuki Ohashi of Japan in October of 1990.
+López became a world champion in 1990 by knocking out WBC champion Hideyuki Ohashi of Japan.
 He dropped Ohashi early in the fourth with a perfect one-two and then patiently waited for the right moment to finish the job.
 He would keep landing strong lead right hands and left hooks, making Ohashi unwilling to trade, before flooring Ohashi in the fifth.
-The champion beat the count only to absorb a devastating right hand-left hook combination that ending the fight.
-López was 24 when he became a champion and he would keep the belt for an incredible nine years.
+The champion beat the count only to absorb a devastating right hand-left hook combination that ended the fight.
+López was 24 at the time; he would keep his title belt for an incredible nine years.